 - Random font point variations: A sentence, phrase, word, or even letter is larger or smaller than the rest of the text around it.

-Converting a file is tricky and checking the results is tedious, but these are critical steps if we are to produce a quality product.
+Converting a file is tricky and checking the results is tedious, but these are critical steps if we are to produce a quality product with no formatting errors.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!